HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/mongodb_cloud.md

 # Using MongoDB on cloud {#mongodb_cloud .task}

-MongoDB Atlas is a cloud-based database MongoDB that can be used to maintain Sametime data.
+MongoDB Atlas is a cloud-based database that can be used to maintain Sametime data.

-Before you can the MongoDB Atlas to communicate with the Sametime server, you'll to to have an account.
-To sign-up for an account, refer to the [Try MongoDB Atlas](https://www.mongodb.com/atlas-signup-from-mlab?msclkid=fff48907b3931bd342f5ec5dc39ab285&utm_source=bing&utm_campaign=search_bs_pl_evergreen_atlas_core_prosp-brand_gic-null_amers-us_ps-all_desktop_eng_lead&utm_term=mongodb%20atlas&utm_medium=cpc_paid_search&utm_ad=p&utm_ad_campaign_id=415204521&adgroup=1223756911396639&msclkid=fff48907b3931bd342f5ec5dc39ab285) to obtain the URL needed to complete the configuration.
-You'll receive the Atlas MongoDB URL during sign-up to use as the MongoDB connection information during the Sametime installation process.
+Before the Sametime server can communicate with the MongoDB Atlas, you must have an Atlas account.
+To sign-up for an account, refer to the [Try MongoDB Atlas](https://www.mongodb.com/atlas-signup-from-mlab?msclkid=fff48907b3931bd342f5ec5dc39ab285&utm_source=bing&utm_campaign=search_bs_pl_evergreen_atlas_core_prosp-brand_gic-null_amers-us_ps-all_desktop_eng_lead&utm_term=mongodb%20atlas&utm_medium=cpc_paid_search&utm_ad=p&utm_ad_campaign_id=415204521&adgroup=1223756911396639&msclkid=fff48907b3931bd342f5ec5dc39ab285) website.

 1. Log into your MongoDB Atlas account.